movie reviews from a film fan

-As a young boy Allen Bauer (Tom Hanks - Angels & Demons) is rescued from drowning off Cape Cod by a young mermaid.
-20 years later and having returned to Cape Cod to sort out his mind he is once again rescued from drowning but doesn't realise that the beautiful woman who saved him is the same mermaid (Daryl Hannah - A Walk to Remember) as she flees into the sea.
-Having returned to New York Allen is surprised when this beautiful and uninhibited woman who rescued him turns up and immediately they fall in love, but she has a secret and if her legs get wet then Allen may find out.
+As a young boy Allen Bauer (Tom Hanks) was rescued from drowning off of Cape Cod by a young mermaid.
+20 years later and having returned to Cape Cod to think things through he is once again rescued from drowning but doesn't realise that the beautiful woman who saved him is the same mermaid (Daryl Hannah) as she flees back into the sea.
+Having returned to New York, Allen is surprised when this beautiful and uninhibited woman who rescued him turns up and immediately he falls head over heals for her, but she has a secret and if her legs get wet then Allen may think something fishy is going on.

 The storyline to "Splash" is for the most simple and charming delivering a blend of romance and laughs with the mythical fantasy element of a mermaid.
 It's not a terrible storyline and to be honest quite simple to follow with the obvious issues such as Madison hiding her mermaid nature from Allen providing not so much drama but a meaning for all the comedy.
 It is when it focuses of Madison and her uninhibited naive ways, such as dancing in the shop, eating lobster by hand, or reciting ads from TV having learned to speak English in the space of the afternoon where it all works wonderfully.
 It's a little quirky, totally unrealistic but also funny and charming to boot as the innocent Madison learns about life on land with the man she loves.